tytydraco/yessleep/out/I_Didnt_Follow_My_Fathers_Rules_And_Now_Im_A_Field_Agent_For_The_Government.md

 "Alright, now that the drama is over.
 You are to help me and my team explore and track down the "Pilgrim"".
 Kyle stated.

-I just stared at where Kyle once stood, now gone.
+I just stared at where Bryson once stood, now gone.

 "What is a pilgrim"?
 Darius asked.

 "Ugh, a pilgrim is someone who travels to places unknown.
 They wear black clothing that is old fashioned and have hats and buckles".
 He said in monotone.

-"He is some kind of wizard of sorts, a cryptid that is humanoid in shape and looks like a pilgrim.
+"The cryptid is some kind of wizard of sorts, a cryptid that is humanoid in shape and looks like a pilgrim.
 He is pretty powerful but not much is known about him.
 We are to avoid him but keep watch and figure out if he is dangerous or not".
 Kyle stated.

 Darius had nothing else to say and I was still silent.
 We all then geared up and headed off into the woods.
 I was assigned with Darius and Kyle while the rest of the team split up into groups of 3 and 4.